Available Support from Singapore Government for SMEs During COVID-19 Outbreak

 Productivity Solution Grant

-- The grant is available for businesses that are registered and operating in Singapore, purchase/lease/subscription and use the IT solutions or equipment in Singapore, and have a minimum of 30% local shareholding.
+- This government grant is available for businesses that are registered and operating in Singapore, purchase/lease/subscription and use the IT solutions or equipment in Singapore, and have a minimum of 30% local shareholding.

 The Productivity Solutions Grant (PSG) is designed to support companies who are keen to adopt IT solutions to digitalise business processes.
 The subsidy is raised to 80%.